CyVerse-learning-materials/chipseq_tutorial/step1.rst

 4. Change the name of the analysis and output folder as needed or leave for defaults.

+5. Under "Input" click on Add to provide input files for both ChIP and input dataset.
+Sample dataset location iplantcollaborative > example_data > chipseq_webinar -> fastqfiles.
+Check both files (SRR576933_IP.fastq, SRR576938_input.fastq) and click 'OK'.

-5. Under "Input" leave the default database or browse through the datastore and change the path to a custom database.
-Change the number of CPUs as per requirement.
-For next section "Resource Requirements" request resources as needed or leave for defaults
+6. For next section "Resource Requirements" request resources as needed or leave for defaults

 7. Click **Launch Analysis**.
 You will receive a notification that the job has been submitted and running.
-Click on 'Access your analysis here' link.

-8. Once the analysis is launched, you will see the SequenceServer user interface.
-Input your query sequences and click Blast.
+Click on the Analyses tab to check the status of your job.
+When the analysis completes, click on the right three dots menu and click on 'Go to output folder' to access you output files.

 **Output/Results**